 Cypriots are passionate when it comes to food and entertainment.
-Here you will find a fusion of cultural flavors, and the traditional foods are strongly linked to Greece and Turkey.
+Here you will find a fusion of cultural flavours, and the traditional foods are strongly linked to Greece and Turkey.
 You can easily find slow roasts, kebabs, stews and assorted appetizers of every kind.

 Take advantage of the various monuments and ancient monasteries in Cyprus.
 Drive through the mountains, trek through the winding forests, or laze on those beautiful beaches.
 Explore the unique and quaint villages and towns here that boast of ancient architecture.
 Gaze at those boundlessly stretching orchards and vineyards.
-The amount of history and archaeological sites date all the way to the 4th-century BC.
+The amount of history and archaeological sites dating all the way to the 4th-century BC.
 There are plenty of ancient palaces, fortresses, and tombs that enjoy the status of UNESCO World Heritage Sites.
 Cyprus is a tiny country with vast treasures!

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.
 Visit our bookstore to purchase it today!

 I hope you enjoyed reading: Cyprus Travel Guide for Expats.
 Here are a few additional articles that I’m pretty sure you will love!

 FREE GUIDE!
 Get Essential Information on Protecting Your Assets

 18 STEPS TO IMPLEMENTING YOUR PLAN B

 When in Cyprus… The Top 9 Places to Visit in Cyprus

 Why Should the Global Citizen Consider Cyprus’ Citizenship by Investment Program?